-The German students arrive in Australia late June and stay for approximately twelve weeks, in which the student will attend school, attend Wintercamp and Canberra Camp and participate in five days free travel around Australia.
-It is preferable for host siblings to be in Year 10-12 at school as the Germany students will be 16-18 years of age.
+The German students typically arrive in Australia in mid of June and stay for approximately ten weeks.
+During their time in Australia, the student will attend school and Wintercamp and also participate in five days free travel around Australia.
+It is preferable for host siblings to be in Years 10-12 at school as the Germany students will be 16-18 years of age.
 Whilst a basic knowledge of German is recommended for the host sibling, it is far more important for the host family to have a wide variety of interests and be prepared to welcome a student from another country.
 The German students already have a sound knowledge of English with one aim of their time in Australia being to extend their communication skills and knowledge of the English language.

-Students who have previously hosted a German student through the SAGSE program and are wishing to apply for the SAGSE scholarship will automatically
+Students who have previously hosted a German student through the SAGSE program and are wishing to apply for the SAGSE scholarship will see their

 Scholarships are awarded to students at the completion of Year 11 (as well as Year 12 in Victoria).